oscardelama/RepData_PeerAssessment1/PA1_template.md

 They differ, in the fisrt part of this assignment we got a mean of **10766.2**. and a median of **10765**.

 The impact caused by imputing missing data is a difference of **1262.3** in the mean of steps per day and **370** in the median of steps per day.
-The impact is very much small when comparing median values, because we have replaced the NANs with interval median values.
+The impact is smallerin median value because we have replaced the NANs with interval median values.

 ## IV.
 Are there differences in activity patterns between weekdays and weekends?